Skip to Content

 What Happens to My Driver's License After a DUI?

+One of the biggest concerns for most citizens in DUI cases is what happens to their driver's license.
+A DUI can affect an individual's driving privileges in two ways.
 Virginia Code 46.2-391.2 provides for an administrative suspension of your driver's license if you are arrested for DUI.
 Essentially, the officer will seize your driver's license during the arrest and return it to the court for disposition.
-The length of seizure will depend upon how many times the individual has been convicted of DUI.
+The length of the seizure will depend on how many times the individual has been convicted of DUI.

 Understanding the nuances of license suspension policies in Virginia can be crucial for preparing your defense.
 Each suspension—whether administrative or judicial—comes with specific conditions and opportunities for limited driving permissions.
 It's important to take immediate action and seek legal input on how to maintain some level of driving capability during this challenging period.